postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 ##### Always ask when closing unsaved tabs

 If you want Postman to always prompt you to save your data in a tab, set this option to 'ON' in Postman settings.

+**Warning:** Turning this setting off might cause you to lose unsaved data.